Human Security in the 21st Century

 Queen Noor sought-out for empowering and informative keynotes

 Internationally renowned humanitarian and activist HER MAJESTY QUEEN NOOR has been in-demand at several high-profile events, delivering empowering and informative remarks on global affairs and human rights.
-First, Queen Noor delivered the opening keynote for an audience of 1,200 at the Forum for the Future of Agriculture, highlighting how sustainable development and the environment are inextricably linked to the lives and rights of women and children in the developing world.
-Next, Queen Noor will deliver a keynote at the Ocean Risk Summit, shedding light on the implications of environmental changes for communities around the world.
+Queen Noor delivered the opening keynote for an audience of 1,200 at the Forum for the Future of Agriculture, highlighting how sustainable development and the environment are inextricably linked to the lives and rights of women and children in the developing world.
+Next, Queen Noor delivered a keynote at the Ocean Risk Summit, shedding light on the implications of environmental changes for communities around the world.
 An international public servant and advocate for cross-cultural understanding and conflict prevention, Queen Noor is heralded for her global focus and peace-building work around the world.
 A founder and chair of the King Hussein Foundation, which works to promote peace and sustainable development throughout the Middle East, president of United World Colleges, and founding leader of Global Zero, Queen Noor’s crucial work has given her unique, on-the ground experience, which she shares with audiences worldwide.
 Heralded as “hands down the best speaker we have ever had… such a professional and such a competent speaker and leader” (Genesis Women’s Shelter), “genuinely original, and interesting…” (Global Water International), “eloquent, graceful, and warm” (World Awards Media), and “an outstanding success” (University of Pennsylvania, Queen Noor is a smash hit at each of her speaking engagements.

 Her Majesty Queen Noor is an international public servant and advocate for cross-cultural understanding and conflict prevention and recovery issues such as refugees, missing persons, poverty, climate change and disarmament.
 Her peace-building work has focused on the Middle East, the Balkans, Central and Southeast Asia, Latin America and Africa.